CSAMU4/csamu4/README.md

 🔭 I’m currently working on the ✨ _special_ ✨ repository for my GitHub profile.

-🌱 I’m currently learning about conditions and loops.
+🌱 I’m currently learning about MySQL.

 📫 How to reach me: email, please.